MicrosoftDocs/ATADocs/ATADocs/ata-resources.md

 ## Deployment decisions

-ATA is comprised of the ATA Center, which you can install on a server, and ATA Gateways, which you can install on separate computers or by using the Lightweight Gateway directly on your domain controllers.
+ATA is composed of the ATA Center, which you can install on a server, and ATA Gateways, which you can install on separate computers or by using the Lightweight Gateway directly on your domain controllers.
 Before you get up and running, it's important to make the following deployment decisions:

 |Configuration | Decision |
 |----|----|